wallrio/onservice/help/sub/router_routerclass.md

 - The class name is the second level of the route
 - To create more levels use annotattions of methods

-- For each class is implicit the "namespace onservice\http\routes\ROUTE_CURRENT"
+- For each class is implicit the "namespace onservice\service\Router\RouterClass\ROUTE_CURRENT"